Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Discussion

 \section{Discussion}

-In this paper, we proposed a procedure for estimating the model excess risk under general Bregman losses based on the wild refitting procedure.
-Our framework greatly extends previous work \citep{wainwright2025wild} which only handles the mean square loss.
-We also give the first model-free excess risk evaluation under the random design setting.
+In this paper, we propose a wild refitting procedure for estimating the model excess risk under general Bregman losses.
+Our algorithm recovers the result in \citet{wainwright2025wild}, and reveals that the true fundamental principle of wild refitting is perturbing in the derivative space.

 Our excess risk estimation bound does not rely on the global structure or prior knowledge of the underlying function class; instead, we just assume black-box access to the procedure, which makes it especially suitable for evaluating the performance of deep neural networks and fine-tuned LLMs, where the training architectures and the underlying function classes are too complicated to analyze.

-Finally, we emphasize that wild refitting remains a relatively new approach for excess risk evaluation, and several important open questions deserve further exploration.
-First, in our analysis, the excess risk bound remains dependent on the local structure around $\hat{f}$ specifically the ball $\cB_r(\hat{f})$ used in selecting the noise scale $\rho$.
-The possibility of getting rid of this term remains an open question.
-Second, it is natural to ask whether the wild refitting procedure can be extended to more general loss functions, such as the pinball loss used in quantile regression.
-An even more challenging scenario arises when the loss itself is non-convex, which is pervasive in modern deep learning models and poses additional difficulties for both analysis and computation.
-Theoretical analysis on other regularization penalties is also interesting.
-Moreover, a key computational bottleneck lies in evaluating $W_n(\cdot)$ in \Cref{thm:bound_hat_rn}.
-Developing efficient algorithms to approximate or compute this quantity would significantly enhance the practical applicability of the method.
-Finally, beyond theoretical analysis, it would be highly valuable to conduct empirical studies that apply wild refitting to evaluate real-world trained AI models, thereby demonstrating its effectiveness in practice.
-We leave these directions to future research.
+Finally, we emphasize that wild refitting remains a new approach for model evaluation, and several important open questions deserve further exploration.
+First, we restrict our analysis to fixed design setting and whether it is possible to derive similar excess risk bound for random design is an important open question.
+Second, in our analysis, the excess risk bound remains dependent on the local structure around $\hat{f}$, specifically the pilot error term $A_n(\hat{f})$.
+The possibility of rigorously bounding this term remains an open question.
+It is also natural to ask whether wild refitting can be extended to more settings, such as high-dimensional set-valued estimators and predictions with other regularization penalties.
+Finally, it would be valuable to conduct empirical studies to evaluate real-world trained AI models, thereby demonstrating the practical effectiveness of wild refitting.